decis-bench/febench/README.md

 > Note you can start a docker for ease of environment management.

-5 Run the testing script
+Step 5: Run the testing script

 5.1 Run the compile_test.sh file (for the first time),